sujith3g/sujith3g.github.io/_posts/2016-07-29-Hosting-multiple-website-in-single-server-with-apache.md

 `$ sudo a2ensite example.com.conf`
 `$ sudo a2ensite sujith.com.conf`

-Now you have to map both `sujith.com` and `example.com` to the IP of this server in dns settings of the domains.
+Once the site is enabled, You have to map both `sujith.com` and `example.com` to the IP of this server in dns settings of the domains.

 You can also test this by manually adding an entry like this to `/etc/hosts`